 - Transfer the batter into the prepared cake tin and place it inside the bigger tray.

-- Pour hot water in the bigger tray.
+- Pour hot water into the bigger tray.
 It should come up almost halfway up the sides of the cake pan.

-- Bake till the cake is jiggly in the center and painted a light golden hue.
+- Bake till the cake is light golden and jiggly in the center.

-The rule of thumb with most cheesecakes is to leave them undisturbed in the oven, till they cool.
-That doesn’t work with this guy.
-Give it about 5 minutes, and then take it out.
+The rule of thumb with most cheesecakes is to leave them undisturbed in the oven till they cool.
+For this Japanese-style cheesecake, though, let it sit in the oven for 5 minutes, and then take it out.

 When chilled, it is spongier and creamier.
 Plus, it's easier to cut neat slices.
-My personal preference is to chill the cake overnight.
+As the cheesecake cools, the top will get some wrinkles, this is perfectly normal.

 If you feel the cheesecake is not done and the 45-minute mark has crossed, loosely cover the top with foil.
 Bake for another 10-15 minutes.

 The reason the cake is not airy and light is incorrectly beating the egg white mixture.
-The meringue has to be at the perfect soft-medium peak stage.
-Always make sure the egg white and sugar peaks start to bend over.
+The meringue has to be at the perfect soft to medium peak stage.
+Always make sure the meringue peaks start to bend over.
 That’s the point when they have enough air bubbles to give you a fluffy cheesecake.

 📖 Recipe